 Not only that I didn’t like the appearance of the „lost children“, Kieran’s actions when he met them were way off.
 For example, why did he leave his weapon outside?
 I liked the character of Kieran (Fisayo Akinade) and I think it was a good choice to kill off the comic relief for dramaturgical reasons (And darwinian reasons… Stupidy comes with a price).
 I just wished his death scene was written differently.
 After all, this was the first death that actually felt like a loss for the group.
 There was a connection between him and Melanie.
 A connection which is even picked up later on by Dr. Caldwell in order to manipulate her (Speaking of good antagonists!).
 A character with such a relevance like Kieran deserved a better end.
 And that applies to both him and Dr. Caldwell (her death is even worse… but again, nature is merciless, so it might be not even that bad)

-Although some plot points were a turn off, the ideas in itself aren’t bad and actually necessary in the context of its core message: The clash of generations.
-The aspect reminded me a lot of Peter Pan’s Lost Boys in the movie adaption “Hook” (which happens to feature a cameo of Glenn Close).
+Although some plot points and design choices were a turn off, the ideas in itself aren’t bad at all and actually necessary in the context of its core message.
+Some aspects reminded me a lot of Peter Pan’s Lost Boys in the movie adaption “Hook” (which happens to feature a cameo of Glenn Close).
 I believe that these two movies share a common theme: The conflict between generations.
 As in Hook, this movie tackles the relationship between adults vs children, but also humans vs hungries, and whether we should welcome the new or preserve the old.
 Conservatism and reformism on a speciecist scale, so to speak.
 I will definitely watch it again and maybe elaborate on this aspect a little more in a future post.

 While watching it i couldn’t but compare The Girl with All the Gifts with another post-apocalyptic piece of art that I didn’t mention here but obviously begs for comparison: The Last of Us.
 A comparative review could be interesting.